Skip to content

 Log/Align

-It aligns the start time of opened logs.
-If you have saved the same leg of multiple boats, you can align them as if they all start the leg at the same time.
-Includes the option to move the start location of all logs to the same point.
+This aligns the start time of open logs.
+If you have saved the same leg for multiple boats, you can align them so they all begin that leg at the same time.
+It also includes an option to move the start location of all logs to the same point.

 Use it to compare two logs of the same boat which were logged one after the other.
 It is useful to change the boat number on one of the logs and save it.
 Then you can see it in a different color.